 Discussion Guide: Shadows on the Ivy

 One of the dangers of writing a traditional mystery series in which the protagonist is not a professional crime fighter is in repeating the plots and characters in the same town (known to mystery writers as the dreaded “Cabot Cove Syndrome,”) or in killing off every new person who moves to that town.
 In creating Maggie Summer I tried to avoid that by giving Maggie two lives: a home in New Jersey where she taught at a community college, and an antique business which frequently took her on the road, buying and selling prints.
 Her friends also live in different places – Gussie White on Cape Cod, Will Brewer in Buffalo, and Amy Douglas, who she visited in Shadows on the Coast of Maine.
-In Shadows on the Ivy I took Maggie home for the first time in the series.
+In Shadows on the Ivy, the third book in the Shadows series, I took Maggie home for the first time.
 It is early November, 6 months after Shadows at the Fair; 3 months after Shadows on the Coast of Maine.
 Maggie is back in academia – but not far from her prints.

 Questions and Topics for Discussion